rochacbruno/impedimenta/ansible/roles/netctl-generic/README.md

 following:

 1. Install netctl.
-2. If the variable `netctl_generic_external_if` is specified, install a configuration file for a profile called "external."
+2. Install a configuration file for the "external" interface.
 If the configuration file is changed in any way, also update the corresponding systemd service file.
+(This includes initial installation.)
-3. If a configuration file for the "external" netctl profile exists, start and enable the corresponding systemd service.
+3. Start and enable each of the systemd services.

-Variables:
+Required variables:

-* `netctl_generic_external_if`: Optional.
-The name of the network interface that the "external" network profile should manage.
+* `netctl_generic_external_if`: The name of the "external" network interface.